GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 Design of purely functional programs heavily relies on category theory and the underlying algebraical laws of the used functional primitives.
-We will only scratch a surface here, to give a glimpse of what pure functional design looks like.
+We will only scratch the surface here to give a glimpse of what purely functional design looks like.

 ## Algebraic Data Types